International Practice Considerations After COVID-19

 Overall, the objective should be to deliver a therapy that is safe and targeted to those agreed goals but also recognizes the need to move on when appropriate.
 The components of a successful PD program are relatively simple; recruit more people to the program than are leaving, accepting that leaving, in itself, is not failure.
 And, a transplant, or a well managed transfer to hemodialysis or careful end of life care, is an important part of a goal directed approach.

 Moving out of this pandemic, there is an opportunity to reset the approach to peritoneal dialysis.
 The elements are known and can enable us to deliver successful care to people with end stage kidney failure.
-Putting the opportunity and elements together requires a quality improvement mindset, to ultimately deliver the both, large and small nudges, to move the needle towards greater home dialysis utilization.
+Putting the opportunity and elements together requires a quality improvement mindset, to ultimately deliver both large and small nudges to move the needle towards greater home dialysis utilization.

 Measures against clinical and patient outcomes, include balancing measures for those unintended consequences.
 Use those measures to improve the system rather than to judge.